OpenPeeDeeP/depguard/README.md

 ## Golangci-lint

 This linter was built with [Golangci-lint](https://github.com/golangci/golangci-lint) in mind.
-It is compatable and read their docs to see how to implement all their linters, including this one.
+It is compatible and read their docs to see how to implement all their linters, including this one.